tsmith512/tsmithcreative/_posts/2017-04-23-building-travelogue.md

-[The frontend][TTHEME] loads the Mapbox map, pulls the route and current location data from the AWS API proxy, and displays in the custom theme a chronological listing of all posts I've made: longform text posts, individual photos with captions, photosets (galleries with a lightbox), quotes (because the funniest part of all this is the banter), and the occasional video (because some things have to be seen to be believed).
+[The frontend][TTHEME] loads the Mapbox map, pulls the route and current location data from the AWS API proxy, and displays in the custom theme a chronological listing of all posts I've made: long-form text posts, individual photos with captions, photosets (galleries with a lightbox), quotes (because the funniest part of all this is the banter), and the occasional video (because some things have to be seen to be believed).
 Each post has a "Show on Map" link which